fscj-4raxhel/intro-to-computing/notes/chapter2.md

 In object-oriented programming, we use object to represent real-world entities and design the system to model its real-world counterpart.

 ### Drawing a Square

+Drwaring a Square with the famouse Turtle graphics package oringally for Logo.
+See code and in `src/lectures/chapter2/Example_2_1.java`